 In cosmetic medicine we use botulinum toxin (most commontly known as Botox) to treat wrinkles.
 The toxin blocks the transmission of nerve impulses at the synapses.
 In this way, we selectively paralyze the muscles that cause skin wrinkling.
 They can no longer react by excessive contraction and become flaccid.
 As a result, the skin above them flattens.

 Botulinum toxin’s first application was to treat strabismus (a condition in which the eyes are not properly aligned with each other).
 Later on, it became common practice in neurology, plastic surgery and as a treatment for excessive sweating.

-In our practice we have used the following preparations, depending on their legalization/certification status:
+Although the toxin is mostly known as botox, “Botox” is only one of the products available on the market.
+In our practice we have used the following substances, depending on their legalization/certification status:

 – DYSPORT (manufactured by Ipsen in the UK);